Scholarship and Grant Tools help you Apply to an Accredited College.

 These armies of low-paid PhD researchers and postdocs boost universities', and therefore countries', research capacity.
 Yet that is not always a good thing.
 Brilliant, well-trained minds can go to waste when fashions change.
 The post-Sputnik era drove the rapid growth in PhD physicists that came to an abrupt halt as the Vietnam war drained the science budget.
 Brian Schwartz, a professor of physics at the City University of New York, says that in the 1970s as many as 5,000 physicists had to find jobs in other areas.

 In America the rise of PhD teachers' unions reflects the breakdown of an implicit contract between universities and PhD students: crummy pay now for a good academic job later.
-Student teachers in public universities such as the University of Wisconsin-Madison formed unions as early as the 1960s, but the pace of unionisation has increased recently.
+Student teachers in public universities such as the University of Wisconsin-Madison formed unions as early as the 1960s, but the pace of unionization has increased recently.
 Unions are now spreading to private universities; though Yale and Cornell, where university administrators and some faculty argue that PhD students who teach are not workers but apprentices, have resisted union drives.
-In 2002 New York University was the first private university to recognise a PhD teachers' union, but stopped negotiating with it three years later.
+In 2002 New York University was the first private university to recognize a PhD teachers' union, but stopped negotiating with it three years later.

 In some countries, such as Britain and America, poor pay and job prospects are reflected in the number of foreign-born PhD students.
 Dr Freeman estimates that in 1966 only 23% of science and engineering PhDs in America were awarded to students born outside the country.
 By 2006 that proportion had increased to 48%.
-Foreign students tend to tolerate poorer working conditions, and the supply of cheap, brilliant, foreign labour also keeps wages down.
+Foreign students tend to tolerate poorer working conditions, and the supply of cheap, brilliant, foreign labor also keeps wages down.
 Proponents of the PhD argue that it is worthwhile even if it does not lead to permanent academic employment.
 Not every student embarks on a PhD wanting a university career and many move successfully into private-sector jobs in, for instance, industrial research.
 That is true; but drop-out rates suggest that many students become dispirited.
 In America only 57% of doctoral students will have a PhD ten years after their first date of enrolment.
 In the humanities, where most students pay for their own PhDs, the figure is 49%.
 Worse still, whereas in other subject areas students tend to jump ship in the early years, in the humanities they cling like limpets before eventually falling off.
 And these students started out as the academic cream of the nation.
 Research at one American university found that those who finish are no cleverer than those who do not.
 Poor supervision, bad job prospects or lack of money cause them to run out of steam.

 Even graduates who find work outside universities may not fare all that well.
-PhD courses are so specialised that university careers offices struggle to assist graduates looking for jobs, and supervisors tend to have little interest in students who are leaving academia.
+PhD courses are so specialize that university careers offices struggle to assist graduates looking for jobs, and supervisors tend to have little interest in students who are leaving academia.
 One OECD study shows that five years after receiving their degrees, more than 60% of PhDs in Slovakia and more than 45% in Belgium, the Czech Republic, Germany and Spain were still on temporary contracts.
 Many were postdocs.
 About one-third of Austria's PhD graduates take jobs unrelated to their degrees.
 In Germany 13% of all PhD graduates end up in lowly occupations.
 In the Netherlands the proportion is 21%.

 A very slim premium